TwistingTwists/obsidian-tools/estate.md

 cannot get the `get_booking_by_id` from bakend

 1. try to deploy on estate staging - and see if you can get data there?
-	- [ ] dockerfile setup for staging
+	- [x] dockerfile setup for staging
 	- [ ] setup github actions??
 	- [ ] on production, setup canister_ids.json properly?? in the ci

+2. use the sns canister in prod
+	- [ ]